International Travel and the Exportation of University Property

 - For export of ANY OTHER types of university commodities, software, or technology, please contact email@example.com prior to your travel to ensure no export license is required.

-- Published information, fundamental research, open-source software, and other information in the public domain is not subject to these regulations and may be discussed and shared freely.
+- Published information, fundamental research, open-source software, and other information in the public domain are not subject to these regulations and may be discussed and shared freely.

 - We recommend that you do not export confidential/proprietary technical data as it may be subject to export control and may require an export license or other government approval.